Last Full Update: December 3, 2025

 Does Sourcing Innovation offer speaking services?Home

-Sourcing Innovation will consider any request for a speaking engagements.
+Sourcing Innovation will consider any reasonable request for a speaking engagement.
 If it is for a public event, the request must be related to the subject matter of Sourcing Innovation and adhere to all of the requirements outlined for an event speaking engagement.
 If it is for a private engagement, requests will be considered on a case by case basis.

 Does Sourcing Innovation offer any other kind of special services?Home